 Delicious Malasadas in Punalu’u

 One of the most popular bakeries to visit on the island is the wonderful Punalu’u bakery in Punalu’u.
-A local favorite, you have to try all the wonderful malasadas here ( Portuguese style donuts) in original sugar or filled with tropical flavors for a delicious treat.
+A local favorite, you have to try all the wonderful malasadas here ( Portuguese style donuts) in original sugar or filled with tropical flavors for a delicious Hawaiian dessert you should try.
 They bake local breads, desserts and other café style foods for a nice eating break to this area of the island.
 Try some of the free samples before you decide on what you want to order for take away or eat onsite.

 Visit the turtles and black sand beach at Punalu’u